apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 #### Distributed Lock Practice

 DolphinScheduler uses ZooKeeper distributed lock to implement only one Master executes Scheduler at the same time, or only one Worker executes the submission of tasks.
-1. The core process algorithm for acquiring distributed locks is as follows:
+1. The following shows the core process algorithm for acquiring distributed locks:
  <p align="center">
    <img src="https://analysys.github.io/easyscheduler_docs_cn/images/distributed_lock.png" alt="Obtain distributed lock process"  width="50%" />
  </p>